TABLE OF CONTENTS

-Growing in a greenhouse is a combination of growing outdoors and indoors.
 Natural sunlight is the main source of light and no more paying for the high cost of HPS lamps, resulting in a supreme natural taste of the marijuana plant.

 Growing in a greenhouse will provide marijuana plants with an environment that is drier and warmer as compared to outdoors.